Many young farmers would like to be independent, .... but it is now so difficult to finance, that the dream - in many cases - remains as a dream.

 We find it constructive to consider the way to own farm in stages rather than in the traditional all-or-nothing perspective.
 To invest in production first and use ones knowledge and production potential can be an interesting start.
 Then one can invest in the land when one has consolidated the operation.
 The composition of the investment can be built up differently, each weighted differently, depending on the investment profile and ambitions.

-There is in these times opportunities in Poland due to an ongoing generational change.
+There is in these times opportunities due to an ongoing generational change.

-We have brokered agriculture in Poland since 2004 and have contacts with several local farmers who are willing to lease out their farm.
+We have brokered agriculture since 2003 and have contacts with several local farmers who are willing to lease out their farm.
 After a period of e.g. five years, where one have had time to consolidate, one can use ones right of first refusal and possibly begin a smooth takeover.

 There are a variety of investment opportunities.
-We broker mainly farming in Poland with more than 500 ha, but we can offer solutions of all sizes.
+We broker mainly farming with more than 500 ha, but we can offer solutions of all sizes.

 Contact us; so that we can find the best solution for you: